Emerge

 Why is this Fellowship program occurring?

-Emerge seeks to promote scholar-activism, the bridges and relationships that allow academics, activists, and creatives to better support each other in the shared pursuit of social change.
+Emerge seeks to promote Disability Studies scholar-activism, the bridges and relationships that allow academics, activists, and creatives to better support each other in the shared pursuit of social change.
 This initiative will cultivate relationships among the next generation of Disability Studies leaders, further diversify the conversation, and promote more scholar-activism in the field.

 Who are we looking for in a prospective Fellow?